 For seniors, veterans, and active military: you may access the Reduced Fare Card form here.

-*A valid picture military/veterans/student ID can substitute for the Reduced Fare Card.
+*A valid picture of military/veterans/student ID can substitute for the Reduced Fare Card.

 SERVICE AND SUPPORT ANIMALS